wasimoff/wasimoff/README.md

 * The **Broker** (`broker/`) is a central entity to which all Providers connect and which then distributes tasks among them.
 Clients upload WebAssembly executables (think of this like registering a function in FaaS) and then queue tasks using these executables.
 The Broker is written in Go and uses Protobuf messages over WebSocket connections.

 * **Providers** are the participants that share their resources with the network.
 An important goal of this prototype was to implement the Provider entirely on the Web platform API, so it can run in the browser simply by opening a web page.
-  * A browser implementation (`webprovider/`) is written in Vue.js and uses Web Workers to execute the WebAssembly modules concurrently.
+  * A browser implementation (`webprovider/`) is written in TypeScript with a Vue.js frontend and uses Web Workers to execute the WebAssembly modules concurrently.
   * The exact same TypeScript code can also be run with Deno (`denoprovider/`), which makes it easy to start Providers on a server or deploy them with Docker.

 * The **Client** (`client/`) interface is either a simple ConnectRPC HTTP API or also a WebSocket connection for asynchronous task submission.
 Examples exist using `curl` in Bash, as well as a CLI written in Go.
 It can be used to send individual tasks or schedule a large number of similar tasks with job configuration files.